user-levin/SplitTracks-ForLive/README.md

-# SplitTracks-ForLive
+# **SplitTracks-ForLive**

-This Python script was developed specifically to address the 2GB file size limitation in Ableton Live, which prevents loading large FLAC or WAV files.
-The script splits audio files into smaller chunks, ensuring they remain compatible with Ableton's requirements.
-It offers an easy way to select either a single file or an entire folder for automatic processing, making it ideal for preparing audio files for seamless integration into Ableton Live projects.
+This Python script was developed specifically to address the **2GB file size limitation in Ableton Live**, which prevents loading large FLAC or WAV files.
+The script splits audio files into smaller chunks, ensuring compatibility with Ableton’s requirements.
+You can easily select either a single file or an entire folder for automatic processing, making this tool ideal for preparing audio files for seamless integration into Ableton Live projects.

 ---

 ## **Features**

-- **Supports FLAC and WAV**: Splits audio files into smaller chunks based on a maximum file size.
+- **Supports FLAC and WAV**: Splits audio files into smaller chunks based on a configurable maximum file size.
 - **Process Folders or Files**: Choose individual files or complete folders for processing.
-- **User-Friendly Finder/Explorer Dialog**: Select files directly via macOS Finder or Windows Explorer.
+- **User-Friendly Interface**: Select files or folders directly via Finder (macOS) or Explorer (Windows).
-- **Automatic Progress Tracking**: Displays progress during the splitting process.
+- **Automatic Progress Tracking**: Visual progress is displayed during file processing.

 ---